glennhenry/cs-notes/docs/intro.md

 #### Online Courses and Media Source

-- Various online resource were used in the creation of this site, I included all resource in each section.
+- Various online resource were used in the creation of this site, I try to include all resource in each section.

 #### Additional Resources